Time and a Half Calculator

 overtime pay = hourly wage × overtime multiplier × overtime hours worked

-If you are paid a salary, you can calculate your hourly wage to use in this formula using our salary to hourly calculator.
+If you are paid a salary and are eligible for overtime pay, you can calculate your hourly wage to use in this formula using our salary to hourly calculator.

 In this example, we will assume a normal pay rate of $25 per hour, a normal workweek of 40 hours, and 20 hours of overtime.